-The modem by default supports a standard RS232 serial interface (EIA/TIA 574) via following block pins, shown below.
+The modem by default supports a standard RS232 serial interface (EIA/TIA 574) via the following block pins shown below:

-This can be changed to RS485 and RS422 interfaces with internal jumper selectors.
-RS485 and RS422 can be configured as open bus or ended with 120 ohm resistor.
+The RS232 can be changed to RS485 and RS422 interfaces with internal jumpers selectors.
+The RS485 and RS422 can be configured as open bus or ended with a 120 ohm resistor.